CtrlK

 Trigger Term Quality

 Excellent coverage of natural trigger terms: 'create a worktree', 'add a worktree', 'remove a worktree', 'delete a worktree', 'parallel branch', 'separate directory'.
-These are terms users would naturally use when requesting this functionality.
+These are natural phrases users would actually say.

 3 / 3